 Despite the sun and water guidelines above, it is possible to grow many herbs with less than ideal sun and moisture conditions.
 I’ve grown thyme and rosemary indoors in the wintertime where they definitely did not get much light at all.
-They lived and tasted fine.
+They persisted through the winter and tasted fine.
 Don’t let less than ideal conditions stop you from planting your own container herb garden!

 To plant an organic herb container garden, it’s important to take several considerations to avoid chemicals that are not permitted in organic gardening.
 The first step is to find plants that have not been treated with chemical fertilizers, pesticides, or fungicides.

 The first thing to check on a bag of potting soil is the ingredients.
 Never buy potting soil that doesn’t have clearly-listed ingredients.
-If there are no chemical/synthetic fertilizers listed on the package, another good indication to look for is the OMRI-Listed label.
-OMRI (the Organic Material Review Institute) is the certifying body for organic gardening supplies, so seeing the OMRI label on the bag indicates that the product is certified as approved for organic use.
+If there are no chemical/synthetic fertilizers listed on the package, another good indication to look for is the OMRI-Listed label indicating the product is allowed for organic use (by the Organic Materials Review Institute).

-The Best Potting Mix For Organic Herb Container Gardens
+The Best Herb Garden Soil Mix For Organic Herb Garden Containers

-For my container herb garden, I used PRO-MIX Premium Organic Moisture Mix.
+For my container herb garden, I used mPro-Mix Premium Organic Moisture Mix.
 This mix is OMRI-Listed for organic use.
 It contains Canadian peat moss as the bulk of the mix, coconut coir to help protect against over and under watering, and perlite for soil aeration.
 This mix of main ingredients is well-suited to growing fruits, herbs, and vegetables in containers.
 It also contains enough organic plant fertilizer to feed the herbs for 3 months.
-If this Moisture Mix is not available in your area, the Vegetable and Herb Mix is another great OMRI-Listed organic option.
+If the moisture mix is not available in your area, the Vegetable and Herb Mix is another great OMRI-Listed organic option.

-Finding the perfect container (or containers) for your patio herb garden can be a challenge.
-The container or containers you pick will indicate whether or not your herbs will be planted all together in one container, or will be split apart into their own mini containers.
+Finding the perfect container (or containers) for your herb garden can be a challenge.
+The herb garden container will indicate whether or not your herbs will be planted all together in one container or split apart into their own mini herb garden planters.

 Some gardeners like to group herbs together in a single container to create a living foliage arrangement.
-Taller herbs like rosemary and chives are generally placed in the back of the container (or centre of a large container), while progressively smaller herbs are planted out towards the edges.
+Taller herb plants like rosemary and chives are generally placed in the back of the herb garden container (or centre of a large container), while progressively smaller herbs are planted out towards the edges.
 Herbs that have similar water and light preferences are often grouped together in a single container.
-These types of combined container herb gardens are a great choice for small-space gardeners and also as gifts for your foodie friends.
+These types of combined container herb gardens are a great choice for small-space gardeners and also as gifts for your gardening foodie friends.

 Other gardeners like to separate their herbs into different containers.
 This is especially helpful when growing “aggressive” herbs like oregano and mint, which tend to spread quickly and crowd out their neighbours.
-Having separate containers is also nice because you can easily replace any plants that “don’t make it”, or that you don’t absolutely love.
-Lastly, it’s simple to apply different amounts of water, sunlight, and plant food to your different herbs when they’re in different containers.
+Having separate containers is also nice because you can easily replace any herb plants that “don’t make it”, or that you don’t absolutely love.
+Lastly, it’s simple to apply different amounts of water, sunlight, and plant food to your different herbs when they’re each in a separate herb garden container.